 Because you are taking the risk of losing money, the comparison with a savings account is not useful – in fact it can muddy the water.

-RateSetter has set up its own, unique bad loan provision fund designed to cover against anticipated losses.
-At the time of writing the RateSetter Provision Fund covers the anticipated default rate nearly five times over.
-However, if RateSetter loans experience a much higher than anticipated bad debt rate, and the provision fund is exhausted, you still have the potential to lose money.
+RateSetter has set up its own bad loan provision fund designed to cover against anticipated losses.
+At the time of writing, the RateSetter Provision Fund covers the anticipated default rate nearly five times over.
+However, if there's a much higher than anticipated bad debt rate, and the provision fund is exhausted, you still have the potential to lose money.

-If you are allowed to access your money before the end of a loan term, you may also have to pay a percentage of the cash you've lent to get out.
+If you are allowed to access your money before the end of a loan term, you may also have to pay a percentage of the cash you've lent.

 That's the great thing about peer-to-peer lending – you decide.
-This doesn't mean you get to go round to their houses for a cup of tea and assess their ability to pay (!), rather it means that you can specify the "type" of borrower you lend to.
+This doesn't mean you get to go round to their houses for a cup of tea and assess their ability to pay, but rather that you can specify the "type" of borrower you lend to.

 Categories range in order of risk, with A* being the lowest risk borrower type.
 The higher the risk of borrower, the higher the rate you can charge, but bear in mind that higher risk means just that – more chance of you losing your money.

 Some peer-to-peer websites allow you to find out what the borrower needs the money for, but you need to be careful with this more personal approach, as it could cloud your judgement to the financial merits of lending to one borrower over another.